The Flexography Process: A Look at Luminite Production

 Design, width, depth, and other flexographic printing defects are all checked for during this phase.

-STEP 13: FINAL CLEAN-UP
+STEP 13: SHIPPING

 When it comes to shipping the roller, it is important to focus on care and protective packaging.
-We use a variety of:

-• end shock protection
+- End shock protection

 Print Industry Standards